Keith-S-Thompson/fizzbuzz-polyglot/README.md

 Many of these are inspired by http://99-bottles-of-beer.net/.

 The `verify` script executes each program and confirms that its output is correct.
-It works on my system, Ubuntu 12.04 with a certain set of packages installed.
+It works on my system, Ubuntu 12.10 with a certain set of packages installed.
+One minor change is needed to work in Ubuntu 12.04; that change is visible on the "ubuntu-12.04" git branch.

 Note that I don't have a B compiler; instead, I used `sed` to translate `fizzbuzz.b` to equivalent C code, which I then compile and execute.
 I